-Experience shows that the most effective G.S.R.'s have been active in Group, Intergroup, or other service, where they have developed a desire to serve, and encountered situations in which the Twelve Traditions have been called upon to solve problems.
-Usually, prospective G.S.R.'s has at least two years of continuous sobriety.
-They have time available for district meetings and Area Assemblies.
-They have the confidence of the group, and an ability to listen to all points of view.
+- Experience shows that the most effective G.S.R.s have been active in Group, Intergroup, or other service, where they have developed a desire to serve, and encountered situations in which the Twelve Traditions have been called upon to solve problems. - Usually, prospective G.S.R.s has at least two years of continuous sobriety. - They have time available for district meetings and Area Assemblies. - They have the confidence of the group, and an ability to listen to all points of view.

-- G.S.R.'s attend District meetings and Area Assemblies. - G.S.R.'s serves as the mail contact with G.S.O. and they are listed in the A.A. directories as contacts for their groups.
-They receive the G.S.O. bulletin Alcoholics Anonymous in SA and keep their groups abreast of A.A. activities all over the country. - They serve as mail contact with their district Committee member and with the Area Committee. - G.S.R.'s supplies their D.C.M.'s and Delegates with up-to-date group information, which is relayed to G.S.O. for inclusion in the directories and for G.S.O. mailings. - They are knowledgeable about material available from G.S.O., new literature, guidelines, bulletins, videos, tapes, kits, etc., and they are responsible for passing such information on to the groups. - They learn everything they can about the Twelve Traditions and Twelve Concepts and are familiar with this manual, the books Twelve Steps and Twelve Traditions and A.A.
+- G.S.R.s attend District meetings and/or Area Assembly meetings. - G.S.R.s serves as the group contact with G.S.O. and they are listed in the A.A. directories as contacts for their groups.
+They receive the G.S.O. bulletin Alcoholics Anonymous in SA from Area Assembly and keep their groups abreast of A.A. activities all over the country. - They serve as the group contact with their district Committee member and with the Area Committee. - G.S.R.s supplies their D.C.M.s and Delegates with up-to-date group information, which is relayed to G.S.O. through the District or Area Office. - They are knowledgeable about material available from G.S.O., new literature, guidelines, bulletins, videos, tapes, kits, etc., and they are responsible for passing such information on to the groups. - They learn everything they can about the Twelve Traditions and Twelve Concepts and are familiar with this manual, the books Twelve Steps and Twelve Traditions and A.A.
 Comes of Age, Twelve Concepts for World Service, and the pamphlets "The A.A.
 Group," "A.A.
-Tradition - How It Developed," "The Twelve Traditions Illustrated," and "The Twelve Concepts Illustrated."
+Tradition How It Developed," "The Twelve Traditions Illustrated," and "The Twelve Concepts Illustrated."